vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/geode-distributed-sequences.md

 ---
 date: 2020-03-09
-description: 'A sequence, also known as a counter, is a feature supported by some database systems to produce unique values on demand, generally increasing the current value by 1 and returning the resulting value to the caller.
+description: A sequence, also known as a counter, is a feature supported by some database systems to produce unique values on demand, generally increasing the current value by 1 and returning the resulting value to the caller.
 Instead of embedding the sequence generation within the real-time processing, use the Geode Sequence Generator and invoke the service occasionally to retrieve a big enough set of counters to work on.

-  '
 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos